wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

 If that is not specified, or if the file is not found or variable not found, the script falls back to asking for manual input of the variables every run.

-In a forthcoming refactoring, we may add use of Hashicorp Vault, which puts another secret in place of the real secret.
+In a forthcoming refactoring, we may add use of HashiCorp Vault, which puts another secret in place of the real secret.

 ### Copy Sample files